“Travelling or saving? What should be my priority?”

 At the airport

-- Save money at the airport by using the lounge for free.
+3. Save money at the airport by using the lounge for free.
 If you have a credit card with travel perks, such as free airport lounge access, you can eat and drink for up to 4 hours in comfort.
-The credit card I own is from the National Bank of Abu Dhabi (NBAD) and it gives me free airport lounge access, where I have up to 4 hours of free access to great food, drink, magazines, comfy seating, and high-speed wi-fi.
+The credit card I own is from the First Abu Dhabi Bank (FAB) and it gives me free airport lounge access, where I have up to 4 hours of free access to great food, drink, magazines, comfy seating, and high-speed wi-fi.
+In the UAE, use Souqamal to find the best credit card deal for you.
+Outside, visit banks, ask your colleagues and use your country-specific credit card comparison sites to find a great credit card deal with lounge access!

 At the hotel

-- Register with the Booking website.
+4. Register with the Booking website.
 You can use it to find accommodation to suit all budgets and it is free to register.
 Once you use it a few times to book hotels, you become a Genius Member and get further 10-15% discounts on accommodation or get Genius-only deals on hotels all around the world.
+Please use my affiliate link and both of us will get $15 credit each to spend on accommodation!

 For tourist attractions